Suzanne, Duchess of Bourbon: Duchess

 It does not appear that Suzanne participated in state affairs: her husband and her mother jointly managed the affairs of the duchies and were described as good partners in administration and politics.
 Duchess Suzanne reportedly had delicate health and was frequently described by chronicles as being of a 'general disposition' and having a 'deformity', though her condition is not described more closely.
 A son was born to Charles and Suzanne on 17 July 1517 and was baptised Francis in October 1517 in honour of Charles' good friend King Francis I of France.
 The child was given the title Count of Clermont.
 However, he died after a few months.
 Suzanne later gave birth to stillborn (or short-lived) twins.

 Suzanne died at Château de Châtellerault in 1521.
+The funeral ceremony took place in the Cathedral of Notre-Dame.
 She was buried in Souvigny Priory, Souvigny.
 Her health had been frail throughout her last years.
 Her mother, who had always been fearful about her daughter's health, outlived her by one year.
-Her widower remained duke.
+Her widower, Duke Charles III of Bourbon, remained Duke and was inconsolable and, thanks to his great fortune, he organized a sumptuous funeral, worthy of a king's granddaughter.
 He never remarried and died childless in 1527, after which the lands of the dukes of Bourbon were merged into the kingdom of France.